emadhashem/Bitnine_Apache_AGE_internship_test/task1/task1.README.md

     Run the program: Type the following command to run the program: ./run1
  </li>
 </ul>
 That's it!
-You should now be able to run the program and generate the sequence of numbers for the piecewise recurrence relation.
+You should now be able to run the program .